-- 1. For questions or comments of general interest to the class, please use the discussion board, not e-mail!
-I do not consider e-mails in determining participation grades and may ask you to post your query on the discussion board.
+- For questions or comments of general interest to the class, please use the discussion board, not e-mail!
+I do not consider e-mails in determining participation grades and may ask you to post your email queries on the discussion board.
 More importantly, your classmates will not receive the benefit of your questions or insights and any responses thereto. - 2.
 Be professional and courteous.
 Discussion boards of this type are used throughout the business world.
 You do not need to be overly formal, but forums such as this offer a good opportunity to practice professional business communication. - 3.
 Do not be a free rider.
 If you benefit from reading other's posts, consider adding your own insights.
 Also reply to inquiries from your fellow students.
-Student replies are usually very helpful and often are posted before I have a chance to respond (particularly if they are made late in the evening). - 5.
+Student replies are usually helpful and often are posted before I have a chance to respond (particularly if they are made late in the evening). - 5.
 Even if you have nothing to post, please get in the habit of accessing the discussion board before each class session.
-I will often use Bb to communicate important announcements and clarifications. - 6.
-From time to time I will establish special forums within the discussion board for exams and cases.
+I will often use Bb to communicate important announcements and clarifications.